-- Agency Head or Designee (Assistant Deputy Commissioner) - Random Staff - Institutional PREA Compliance Manager (IPCM) - Inmates with disabilities or LEP
+- Agency Head or Designee

+- Random Staff

+- Institutional PREA Compliance Manager (IPCM)

+- Inmates with disabilities or LEP

-During the interview with the Assistant Deputy Commissioner, she shared the ADOC has established procedures to provide inmates with disabilities or inmates who are Limited English Proficient (LEP), the opportunity to participate in PREA reporting process through several avenues such as, Google Translate, staff interpreters, outside service providers via an MOU.
+During the interview with the Agency Head designee, shared the ADOC has established procedures to provide inmates with disabilities or inmates who are Limited English Proficient (LEP), the opportunity to participate in PREA reporting process through several avenues such as, Google Translate, staff interpreters, outside service providers via an MOU.

-During the interview with the IPCM, it was indicated there have not been any instances in the past twelve months when an interpreter service was required.
+During the interview process the IPCM indicated there had not been any instances in the past twelve months when an interpreter service was required.

 Of the random staff interviewed, all recalled the process of how to utilize Google Translation for interpretation services.
-Most indicated that in the event translation is required, they would try to find another staff member to provide translation and then contact the shift supervisor before using Google Translate.
+Most indicated that in the event translation is required, they would try to find a staff member to provide translation and then contact the shift supervisor before using Google Translate.